 We are building an alliance to create a better future for people and nature by making responsible business the new normal.

-We work at the crossroads of business, agriculture, and forests.
+We work at the intersection of business, agriculture, and forests.
 By bringing diverse allies together, we are making deep-rooted change on some of our most pressing social and environmental issues.
 Together, we amplify the voices of farmers and forest communities, improve livelihoods, protect biodiversity, and help people mitigate and adapt to climate change in bold and effective ways.

 Our alliance needs you, whoever you are and wherever you stand.
 By joining forces with producers, businesses, and consumers, we can transform our relationship with the land and forests we rely on.
 We can make that relationship work better for all.